mlnck/MERNSkeleton/Tutorial.md

 (If you would like to see how the paths are structured you can do so by looking in this file: _PlaneRide/client/routes.js_)

 Let's follow the prompt and add the remaining files that are needed now.
+_***IMPORTANT***_: Some people have had issues with eslint running at this point.
+If that happens it seems to be a sporadic issue with the version.
+To fix, please update your _package.json_ to use the specific version `'eslint':'3.19.0'` and run `npm install` or `yarn`.

 ---
 ## 8) Create the Server Side Files